-In this monthly podcast series, we’ll cover the big personal finance topics such as savings, pensions, budgeting, debt, family finance, marriage and retirement – as well as other issues that money can have an impact on, like your mental health, physical health and the environment.
+In our monthly podcast series, we cover the big personal finance topics such as savings, pensions, budgeting, debt, family finance, marriage and retirement – as well as other issues that money can have an impact on, like your mental health, physical health and the environment.

-Each episode our host, presenter and broadcast journalist Andrea Fox (whose voice you may have heard announcing shows like Britain’s Got Talent on ITV), will be grilling financial experts and special guests to get the answers we’re looking for and tips that you can put into action.
+Each episode our host, presenter and broadcast journalist Andrea Fox, will be grilling financial experts and special guests to get the answers we’re looking for and tips that you can put into action.

 We’d love to hear what you think of the series, so please do leave us a review, or if you have any comments or money questions you’d like us to cover, you can get in touch at email@example.com.

 Andrea Fox speaks to Ashley Hamilton Claxton, Head of Responsible Investment for Royal London Asset Management, about all things responsible investment – what it is, why it’s important and how it can play a role in helping us to tackle big global issues like climate change.

 Where to get financial help if you’re disabled, MS Society

 Andrea Fox joins the MS Society’s Benefits Advisor, Bez Ely, and Head of Policy, Phillip Anderson, to discuss how having a disability can impact someone financially and how to find the right support.

 How to start your own business, Dan Moosah

 Andrea Fox speaks to Dan Moosah, the founder of children's entertainment company Keep Em Quiet, about all things business, from side hustles, choosing a partner and developing a product, to funding, risks and hidden costs.